 The course is 5000m (5K) long.
+This has been accurately measured by us with a professional measuring wheel.
 It's run in Craigtoun Country Park on a gentle mixed terrain course of gravel and tarmac paths through woods, with a small section on grass.
 Some sections of the course may accumulate mud, leaves and puddles after rain.
 Dependent on availability, marshals will be at key sections of the course, or signs will be in place.

 Please remember that the parkrun uses shared paths.
 For the continued success of the event, please give way to other park users.
 This won't hurt your time, it won't stop you from getting a PB and it will make sure everyone continues to enjoy the event.